 Electronic Discovery

 Rexxfield utilizes proprietary investigative techniques and carefully crafted subpoenas and orders to positively identify offenders in most Doe cases (cases involving unidentified defendants).
-Subpoenas and court orders for the production of evidence often contain deficient wording, allowing ISPs too much “wiggle” room to avoid compliance.
+Subpoenas and court orders for the production of evidence often contain deficient wording.
+They thus allow ISPs too much “wiggle” room to avoid compliance.
 However, we can promptly and cost-effectively prepare documents that effectively mitigate the risk of dismissals due to poor evidence.

-Some judges may be hesitant to issue production orders for ISPs, fearing potential violations of the first amendment.
+Some judges may be hesitant to issue production orders for ISPs, fearing potential violations of the First Amendment.
 Rexxfield can alleviate these concerns by preparing detailed subpoena addendums that provide a plain language description of the requested records and a clear justification, satisfying even the most cautious of judges.
 Our success in obtaining ex parte orders against Google for record production, which others have struggled with for months or without success, is a testament to our effective approach.
-We also ensure that technical language in production requests is precise, preventing ISPs from withholding crucial information due to deficient or ambiguous subpoena preparation.
+We also ensure that technical language in production requests is precise.
+Thus preventing ISPs from withholding crucial information due to deficient or ambiguous subpoena preparation.